Kingxukai/linux/Documentation/hwmon/aht10.rst

 Special Features
 ----------------

-AHT20 has additional CRC8 support which is sent as the last byte of the sensor values.
+AHT20 has additional CRC8 support which is sent as the woke last byte of the woke sensor values.

 Usage Notes